Amika George

-Life
+Life and activism

-Amika George, who has Indian heritage, is from Edgware in north-west London.
+Amika Sara George was born in London to Indian Malayali parents from Pathanamthitta district, Kerala, India.
+Her father, Kishore, is from Kumplampoika.
+Her mother, Nisha, is from Kozhencherry.
+She was raised in Edgware in north-west London.
 She studied Indian colonial history and Britain's ties to the slave trade as part of her degree from Cambridge University.

 George was inspired to take action after reading an article describing how many poor British women missed school due to stigma around menstruation and/or being unable to afford sanitary products such as tampons.
 She has said, "We need to make it very clear that we want to see equal access to education for all young people."
 At the age of 17 she started a popular petition addressed to Westminster (which gained over 200,000 signatories), and while still in secondary school she founded the #FreePeriods organisation in April 2017.
 As part of her campaigning she has organised protests aimed at convincing the UK government to provide free sanitary products to schoolchildren, featuring speakers such as Adwoa Aboah, Suki Waterhouse, Jess Phillips, and Daisy Lowe.

 She has written for Vogue about the role of activism among young people, and also for The Guardian and The Telegraph about how the Scottish government's commitment to provide free sanitary products for poor students should be emulated in England.
 George has often commented on the lengths young people who menstruate go when they cannot afford pads or tampons, including using items of clothing, toilet roll, or using the same tampon many days in a row (putting them at risk of toxic shock syndrome).
 She additionally has remarked upon how education for men must be improved such that they can engage with tackling menstruation taboo and period poverty.